cryptobook/Slides/README.md

 # Slides
 Slides to a lecture based on the book "A Course in Cryptography".
-More slides are coming soon.
+More slides coming soon.